-WSU Poplar Research Program
+Hybrid Poplar Research Program

 Currently, there are nearly 100,000 acres of hybrid poplars growing in the Pacific Northwest, from southern Oregon into British Columbia, due primarily to the efforts of the WSU-UW poplar program.
 Most of these plantations are owned or are under lease to paper companies, that are growing the trees primarily for fiber.
-By applying agricultural methods to growing these trees, the plantations are extremely productive, producing 70 to 80 foot trees with 8 to 10 inch diameter in 6 to 8 years.
+By applying agricultural methods to growing these trees, the plantations are extremely productive, producing 70 to 80 foot trees with eight to 10 inch diameter in six to eight years.
 More recently, the hybrid poplar wood has been used to make solid wood (molding, furniture core stock, and structural lumber) and engineered wood products (plywood, oriented strand board and fiberboard) that have excellent characteristics, comparable to or better than industry standards.

 Other applications where the hybrid poplars are starting to be used include stream bed stabilization, riparian buffer strips to protect and enhance water quality from agricultural and industrial runoff, the removal and storage of carbon dioxide and other greenhouse gases, and clean up toxic chemicals from soil.

 Future of the program is moving towards understanding the genetics of important traits like growth and disease resistance.
 In a global collaborative effort, we have started breeding the parents and the hybrid offspring with other poplar species from around the world to capture new traits in our best hybrids.
 We are also exploring adaptability in populations of black cottonwood for use on marginal agricultural and forest lands.